 - 1. Agricultural Lands with CLI Class 1 to Class 4 agricultural capability rating, as shown on Map 7, shall be developed for primarily agricultural related land uses.
 Non-agricultural related uses may be permitted on lands with CLI Class 1 to Class 4 agricultural capability rating provided that they: - a.
 Are resource extraction, public utilities, or extensive recreational uses; - b.
 Are not within identified Environmentally Sensitive Areas; - c.
 Do not impact existing agricultural operations; and - d.
 Have sufficient road access. - 2.
 Redistricting Agricultural Lands The re-districting and subdivision of these lands for non-agricultural related uses shall be prohibited, unless otherwise allowed for in this Plan, other Statutory Plans, or an Outline Plan. - 3.
 Agricultural/Natural Use Lands with CLI Class 5 agricultural capability rating, as shown on Map 7, shall be considered as a transition between agricultural lands and wildlife and wetland areas.
 Where appropriate, these lands may be developed for agriculture. - 4.
 Agricultural Subdivision The County may approve the consolidation of lands with CLI Class 1 to Class 5 agricultural capability rating for agricultural purposes. - 5.
-One Lot For lands within the current Highvale Mine permit boundary, a maximum of one residential lot may be subdivided from a quarter section, unless otherwise allowed for in this Plan, other Statutory Plan, or Outline Plan.
+One Lot For reclaimed lands within the current Highvale Mine permit boundary, a maximum of one lot may be subdivided from a quarter section, unless otherwise allowed for in this Plan, other Statutory Plan, or Outline Plan.
 These lands shall be districted AGR Agricultural Restricted District in the County's Land Use Bylaw. - 6.
-Four Lots For lands outside the current Highvale Mine permit boundary, a maximum of four residential lots may be subdivided from a quarter section, unless otherwise allowed for in this Plan, any other Statutory Plan, or Outline Plan.
+Four Lots For undisturbed lands, a maximum of four lots may be subdivided from a quarter section, unless otherwise allowed for in this Plan, any other Statutory Plan, or Outline Plan.
 These lands shall be districted AGG Agricultural General District in the County's Land Use Bylaw. - 7.
-Fragmented Lands The County may approve the subdivision of fragmented lands consistent with the policies of the Municipal Development Plan and the following criteria:
+Confined Feeding Operation (CFO) CFO's may be permitted in the Plan area when in compliance with Provincial Regulations, Parkland County's MDP and the Wabamun Lake Sub-Watershed Plan.